 The small town Palenque (50 km southeast of Cartagena) is a UNESCO Intangible Cultural Heritage site.
 It was founded by escaped slaves in the 16th century and is considered the first free town in the Americas.
 Palenque (San Basilio de Palenque) gave birth to several influential music styles in Colombia, including Son Palenquero, Bullerengue and Mapalé.
 A popular tour from Cartagena is the Palenque Freedom Tour.

-Yes and yes – Cartagena is both worth visiting and touristy.
-A bit like Rome in Italy.
 In my eyes Cartagena is a must-see place in Colombia due to the sheer beauty of it’s old town and setting by the sea, providing an unbeatable scenery for sunset lovers.

 If you prefer off-the-beaten path destinations, you may consider a quick 2 or 3-day stopover in Cartagena before heading on to more quiet places.

-Photo by Starcevic, Sunset Cartagena Colombia
+Photo by Travelhapp, Sunset Cartagena Colombia

 Here’s a selection of great areas to stay for solo travelers in Cartagena de Indias: